busra-ashak/Shell-Texturing/README.md

 ### Running

 The built shell executable must be ran such that the current working directory is the root directory of the project, otherwise you will receive shader failure errors.

+### Referencing

+You're welcome to use my work as long as you credit it.
+When you use this work, you can reference it by writing 'B. Ashak, DH2323 Shell Texturing, DGI24, KTH'.